By C. Tracy Reynolds

 Spirit-empowered marriage increasingly accepts difference as strength rather than weakness.
 Many of the quirks and nuances of our distinct personalities are the very things that make us delightfully different as a couple.
 I am merely suggesting that those points of variety are gifts to be celebrated rather than projects to be completed or problems to be solved.

 The flip side of uniqueness, however, lies in the ongoing opportunity to step into the voids and weaknesses of our marriage partner as a means of completing them rather than competing with them.
 The “power, love, and self-discipline” Paul mentions (2 Timothy 1:7) form a triple threat means of serving our beloved spouse.

 Rather than getting angry when I trip over the shoes she left on the stairs or the empty toilet paper roll discovered in the middle of the night, the Holy Spirit gives me the capacity to lovingly pick up the shoes and change the toilet roll…while giggling to myself and privately rolling my eyes, of course.

 Spirit-empowered marriage trusts the still small voice leading me to defer rather than demand.
 To serve rather than expect better service.
 To assume responsibility rather than pass the buck.
 To try to understand the perspective of the other rather than piously digging into my own and assuming it superior.

 Maybe part of God’s gift to our marriage are those things that set us apart from each other and make us uniquely “us” as a couple and as a family.
 And, maybe, part of what gives us the competitive edge as a Spirit-empowered couple is the awesome capacity to serve the other through their weakness until it becomes a unified strength in us both.

 Question: In what ways has the Holy Spirit helped you in your marriage?
-You can leave a comment by clicking here.
+Leave a comment below by clicking here.